FlorianSchroevers/af-detection/README.md

 * `get_time_fname_mapping`:

 		Description:
-        	Returns a dict mapping the times to the filename of the ecg taken at that time for a given patient
+        	returns a dict mapping the times to the filename of the ecg taken at that time for a given patient
         Args:
             data_id : str